PaperPrototype/Intro-Coding-and-Computers/3 - C/Tutorials/Mario Pyramid (Hard)/english.md

 ##### #####
 ```

-Then you can stack each of these rows, then have an offset for each row, and make them each change their size.
-THe end result should look like this.
+Then you can stack each of these rows, then have an offset for each row.
+The end result should look like this.

 ```
     # #